CanonicalLtd/maas-docs/en/intro-concepts.md

 Allocates (reserves) a node to the MAAS user performing the action (and currently logged in).
 Changes a node's status from 'Ready' to 'Allocated'.

+With the CLI, it is necessary to perform this action prior to deploying.
+With the web UI it is done automatically for the user.
+Acquiring in the web UI is used for machine reservation.

 ### Commission
 Commissions a node.
 Changes a node's status from 'New' to 'Commissioning' to 'Ready'.